AMWA-TV/nmos-content-model/specifications/ContentModel.md

 - Currently, "grouping" elements such as SourceGroup and Rendition are not included.
 - The Content element, and related elements, are only informative in the JT-NM RA 1.0 data model and are not included.
 - NMOS specifications are constrained to use a nanosecond TimeBase and PTP/SMPTE Epoch.
-- NMOS specifications constrain a video Grains to correspond to a frame.
+- NMOS specifications constrain a video Grain to correspond to a frame.
-- A Grain has exactly two TimeStamps (Origin and Sync).
+- NMOS specifications constrain a Grain used for interchange /to have exactly two TimeStamps (Origin and Sync).
 - Various attributes are defined that are not in the scope of the JT-NM RA.
 - Some attribute values with URI type are constrained to have a "urn:x-nmos:" prefix.